 Does my shed need a girder truss?

-Girder trusses are a popular option for large cropping operations and hay growers.
+Girder trusses are a popular option for large cropping operations, hay growers and harvesting contractors.

 A girder truss provides larger openings to cater for wider machinery such as a header with the front attached or an airseeder bar.
 This makes storing machinery out of the weather quick and easy.

-For hay growers and export hay facilities using girder trusses reduces the amount of columns to make loading and unloading hay more efficient.
+For hay growers and export hay facilities using girder trusses reduces the amount of columns in shed, to make loading and unloading hay more efficient.

 Girder truss versus girder beam

-Column removal can be achieved with either a girder truss or a girder beam.
+Column removal can be achieved with either a girder truss or a girder beam, which are shown in the photos below.

-The advantage of a girder truss is its strength as the truss structure tends to be more rigid than a girder beam.
+The advantage of a girder truss, compared to a girder beam, is its strength as the truss structure tends to be more rigid than a girder beam.

-A girder beam is normally shallower than a girder truss so may provide slightly better clearance height for your machinery.
+One advantage of a girder beam though is that a girder beam is normally shallower than a girder truss, so a girder beam may provide a slightly better clearance height for your machinery.